 Movies are, by their very nature, destined to be viewed by a specific audience.
 For example, you wouldn’t send a room full of kindergarteners to watch Dunkirk.
 (That doesn’t mean they wouldn’t enjoy it anyway, but probably not the intention of the filmmaker.)
-The thing about a movie like I, Tonya is that the majority of the audience for this movie already knows key the plot points.
-They essentially know how the story is going to end and while that’s not the only reason you go to see a movie, it is a big part of the storytelling process and the audience anticipates the satisfaction of a well-crafted tale.
-So how do you do that when the audience knows what happens to the protagonist at the end film?
+The thing about a movie like I, Tonya is that the majority of the audience for this movie already knows the key plot points.
+They essentially know how the story is going to end and while that’s not the only reason you go to see a movie, it is a big part of the experience and the audience anticipates the satisfaction of a well-crafted tale.
+So how do you do that when the audience knows what happens to the protagonist at the end of the film?
 The answer is this movie.

 2017 was a good year for movies and I certainly didn’t see everything, but you’d be hard-pressed to find a movie better than I, Tonya.
 It’s got a compelling story but the character arcs and performances really power this movie home.
-The other quality technical elements have to take a backseat while the most visible members of a larger team take center stage.
+The other quality technical elements (photography, editing, etc) have to take a backseat while the most visible members of a larger team take center stage.
 This movie gets my highest recommendation.